 "Open book" homework/quizzes will be handed out at the end of each class.
 There may also be short in-class quizzes.
-Scantron answer sheets for homework/quiz answers will be due the following class day. (get purple form 16485) You may only turn in your own work - not that of others.
+(Bring a blank Scantron with you to class.)
+Scantron answer sheets for homework/quiz answers will be due the following class day. (get purple form 16485)